stuntrally/stuntrally3/docs/Objects.md

 | 10k | static object, eg. temple, that won't be many times |
 | 50k | a detailed object, meant to be once on a track   (eg. inside of pyramid, or spaceship, etc.) |

-Generally, using a Higher graphics preset, triangle count should be up to 800k and batch count up to 300 (max 500), having 2 cars, vegetation, terrain visible, in a view position that covers over half of the track.
+Using generated LODs (by `OgreMeshTool`) one can then put more (higher quality) objects or vegetation, without final triangles count being too high for game.

-#### Tutorial 2
+## Tutorial 2

 ### Create new objects

-Creating a new objects from the scratch with Blender requires at least basic Blender skills.
+Creating a new object from the scratch with Blender requires at least basic Blender skills.

-Stick to low poly meshes and don't get templted to download an objects with thousands of vertexes, it will pull down the framerate.
+Stick to **low poly** meshes and don't get tempted to create or download objects with over 50000 triangles, as it can pull down the framerate (Fps).

-### Use objects from other websites
-Download from one of the model web portals like http://opengameart.org/ or http://www.blendswap.com/

-Important: Check the license under which the objects are released (at least if you plan to submit the object to become part of Stunt Rally distributable), preferrably CC0, CC-BY, GPL or similar.
+Only use hight poly (over 50k tris) meshes if:
+- it will be once or twice on track
+- it is for main drivable vehicle
+- you will reduce (Decimate) it in Blender and it works well
+- or you apply good % reducing LODs with OgreMeshTool

-### Materials OLD
+### Materials, OLD SR

 It is needed to name materials in blender with some prefix (e.g. from your object) so that all material names are unique in game.
 Then knowing your material names, it's needed to add them in .mat.